rhiever/reddit-twitter-bot/README.md

 4. Generate a new OAuth token with those permissions
 5. Manually edit this script and put those tokens in the script

-Lastly, you will need to create a developer account with Google: [[instructions]](https://developers.google.com/maps/documentation/javascript/tutorial#api_key)

 ##Usage

-Once you edit the bot script to provide the necessary API keys, you can run the bot on the command line:
+Once you edit the bot script to provide the necessary API keys and the subreddit you want to tweet from, you can run the bot on the command line:

     python reddit_twitter_bot.py